North of Camdenton, Missouri on Highway 5, Lake Road 5-88.

 Bridal Cave is located at the shore of the artificial Lake Ozark and has its own Jetty.
 It is possible to reach the cave either on road or by boat from Camdenton.

 Nearby Bear Cave (also Neongwah Bear Cave) is not developed and used for wild tours, so called Discovery Tours or Lantern Tours.
-The tours are made with lanterns and are less spelunking and more educational and historic tours.
+The tours are made with lanterns and are less cave trekking and more educational and historic tours.